cristianfalcone/ajo/readme.md

 ### Special Attributes in Ajo

-In Ajo, there are several special attributes—`key`, `skip`, `memo`, and `ref`—that have specific purposes and behaviors.
-Understanding these attributes is crucial for optimizing rendering and managing component lifecycles and references in your applications.
+In Ajo, there are several special attributes (`key`, `skip`, `memo`, and `ref`) that have specific purposes and behaviors.
+Understanding these attributes is crucial for optimizing rendering and managing component lifecycle and references in your applications.

 #### `key` Attribute:
 - **Purpose:** The `key` attribute is used to track the identity of elements in lists or sequences.
 It's crucial for optimizing the rendering process, especially when dealing with dynamic lists where items can be added, removed, or reordered.